orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - Enabler 1: generalize programmer pins and GPIO-Pins to Target (specialize on target-carrier-pcb)
 - Enabler 2: bring usb to target device if possible (beaglebone-Pinheader does not have USB, but could be realized via cable)
 - assessment:
-   - if openOCD supports targets and prog-protocol (or implementing them is easy), chances are good
+   - if openOCD supports targets and programming-protocol (or implementing them is doable), chances are good
    - pin-sharing with target-gpio is hard -> device-tree seems pretty static
    - general idea seems viable -> TODO: more reading